davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. option:: -mtls-dialect=type

-  Generate code to access thread-local storage using the gnu or gnu2 conventions.  gnu is the conservative default;
+  Generate code to access thread-local storage using the :samp:`gnu` or :samp:`gnu2` conventions.  :samp:`gnu` is the conservative default;
-  gnu2 is more efficient, but it may add compile- and run-time requirements that cannot be satisfied on all systems.
+  :samp:`gnu2` is more efficient, but it may add compile- and run-time requirements that cannot be satisfied on all systems.

 .. option:: -mpush-args, -mno-push-args